Elo-No/Elo-No/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning DRF , Python
-- 🤔 I’m looking for help with contribut on open sourec projects
+- 🤔 I'm looking for help with contributing to open-source projects.
 - 📫 How to reach me: https://www.linkedin.com/in/elham-nouri/